ncss-tech/soil-pit/sandbox/stephen/neil_arcsie.md

 # grid.arrange(p1, p2, ncol = 2)
 ```

-The scatter plots of the erosion classes displayed over various dimensions, including using multidimensional (MD) scaling, again show their is overlap between the erosion classes.
+Scatter plots of the erosion classes displayed over various dimensions, including using multidimensional (MD) scaling, again show their is considerable overlap between the erosion classes.

-## Cluster Analysis
+## Generate Hierarchical Clusters from the Field Data

 ```r